The structure of your home provide the solidity and strength needed to safely support all the other parts.

 How its made

 You are probably familiar with the terms two-by-four, or four-by-six.
 These describe the approximate thickness and width of each board.
 A two-by-four is approximately 2” by 4”.
-The boards sold in lengths of 2’ increments with 8’ being the minimum up to about 24’ in length.
-Longer lengths or larger dimension can be special ordered at extra cost.
-Huge dimensions are rare and expensive since any trees big enough are mostly gone now.
+The boards are sold in lengths of 2’ increments with 8’ being the minimum up to about 24’ in length.
+Some mills will provide larger lengths or custom dimensions on a special order basis.
+Really huge timbers are expensive since trees big enough to cut them from are rare now.
+See our post on large dimension timbers.

 Kiln dried lumber

-Freshly cut lumber retains high levels of moisture and is thus too wet for use as framing material.
+Freshly cut lumber has an extremely high moisture content.
+This makes it too wet for use as framing material.
 When wet lumber dries it shrinks and changes shape slightly.
-Also if wet lumber is trapped in an unvented wall cavity. it will quickly develop mold and rot.
+Also, wet lumber trapped in an unvented wall cavity will quickly develop mold and rot.
 Neither changing shape nor rot would be acceptable.
-To remedy those problems, framing lumber is methodically dried down to below 14% in special drying kilns at the mill.
-When the lumber is dry, all sides are planed smooth to finished dimensions before being shipped for sale.
+Baking the lumber in special kilns at the mill brings the moisture content to below an acceptable 14%.
+Once dry the lumber moves to planing and shipping.

 Planing and grading

 The drying and planing process removes approximately 0.1875” per side from all sides of the boards.
 So the final dimensions of say a 2×4 will actually end up at around 1-5/8” x 3-5/8” give or take 1/4″.
 This variation factor drives good carpenters crazy as they have to allow for up to ¼ inch or more of unknown error.
 Other quirks of lumber, like bowing, cupping, twisting and knots require hand selection before use.
 This makes the carpenters job harder and any kind of precision with regard to framing extremely difficult.
-These error factors have led to lumber being replaced with steel framing on jobs where extreme tolerances and precision are needed.
+Steel framing is a better alternative to wood when close tolerances and precision are needed.

-An ancient and highly effective method of preserving and preventing decay is to char the exterior of the dried lumber.
+An ancient and highly effective method of preserving and preventing decay in wood structures is to char the exterior of the dried lumber.
 Charring means to burn and blacken the outer layer of the lumber with flame.
 Preservative treatments are valuable and badly needed.
 These treatments help prevent the lumber from rotting when exposed to moisture, or where it may come into direct contact with concrete or soil.
 Some examples are mud-sill materials, posts and retaining walls.
+See our post on wood fuming.

 You never hear about charring anymore because it is the industry practice to treat lumber with poisonous chemical preservatives instead.
-Charred piles and posts used for Greek and Roman bridges and foundations have been found in almost perfect condition after more than 2000 years.
+Charred posts over two thousand years old have been found in Roman and Greek foundations and bridges.
+They are in near perfect condition.
 I would say that’s a pretty effective record without chemicals.

-An argument could be made that charring might be a possible lumber option to the sensitive green building market in lieu of chemically treated lumber.
+Charred lumber could offer a reasonable preservative option in lieu of chemically treated lumber.
+This would make the “green” market happy.
 I would think it would be fairly easy to adapt the existing drying kilns and other machinery to perform this process.

-The structural elements are the unseen hero’s of your home.
-Oh, and say thank you to a structural engineer and a carpenter when you get a chance!
+The elements of structure are the unseen heros of your home.
+Oh, and say thank you to a structural engineer… and a carpenter when you get a chance!